-We relaxed our uniform policy whilst only certain categories of pupils were attending school.
-However, we are returning to our usual uniform policies in the autumn term.
-Our uniform plays an important role in contributing to the ethos of our school and setting an appropriate tone.
-The children will be asked to come into school wearing their PE kit on certain days, as access to space for changing is very limited.
+All children will be expected to wear school uniform from 8th March.
+The children will be asked to continue to come into school wearing their PE kit on certain days, as access to space for changing is very limited.
 The children will need a pair of clean shoes to wear indoors on these days.
+Trainers should be in school every day.